tuliopaim/EasyCqrs/README.md

 }
 ```

-The InputValidatior class is optional

-### CommandHandler
+### Command Handler

-The CommandHandler is where your orchestration logic will be created, you could have calls to services, repositories and basicly anything that you need to do in order to complete your command.
+The Command Handler is where your orchestration logic will be created, you could have calls to services, repositories and basicly anything that you need to do in order to complete your command.

-Your CommandHandler must inherit from `ICommandHandler<TCommandInput, TCommandResult>`, `TCommandInput` been your specific command input and `TCommandResult` your command result, specific or not.
+Your CommandHandler must implement `ICommandHandler<TCommandInput, TCommandResult>`, `TCommandInput` been your specific command input and `TCommandResult` your command result, specific or not.

 You must implement the abstract `Handle` method, this is the method that MediatR will call when you send a CommandInput